{{ summaryTitle }}

 Worked Examples:

 A 100 dollar card payment at 2.9 percent plus 30 cents produces a 3.20 dollar modeled fee and 96.80 dollars net before other costs.
-The effective fee rate is 3.20 percent, which is higher than 2.9 percent because the fixed 30 cents is included.
+The effective fee rate is 3.20 percent, which is higher than the stated 2.9 percent because the fixed 30 cents is included.

-A 100 dollar target net with the same rate needs a customer charge of about 103.30 dollars before other costs.
-The exact charge can change when add-ons, minimum fees, caps, or conservative rounding are enabled.
-If the warning box mentions pass-through rules, verify policy before sending that charge to a customer.
+A 100 dollar target net with the same 2.9 percent plus 30 cents structure needs a customer charge of about 103.30 dollars before other costs.
+The exact charge can change when add-ons, minimum fees, caps, monthly allocation, or conservative rounding are enabled.

 FAQ: